-- a.
-An example of a situation of this type follows: - With one out and the runners on second and third bases, the batter flied out.
+- 16.3.1 An example of a situation of this type follows: - 16.3.1.1 With one out and the runners on second and third bases, the batter flied out.
 The runner on third tagged up after the catch, the player on second did not.
 The runner on third crossed the plate before the ball was played at second base for the third out.
 The umpire did not allow the run to score.
 The questions as to whether the runners left their bases before the catch and whether the play at second was made before the player on third crossed the plate are solely matters of judgment and are not grounds for protest.
-The failure of the umpire to allow the run to score was a misinterpretation of a playing rule and was a proper subject for protest.

-4. Notification of Intent to Lodge Protest
+The failure of the umpire to allow the run to score was a misinterpretation of a playing rule and was a proper subject for protest. - 16.4 Notification of Intent to Lodge Protest